We have planned a series of webinars on Fridays at 1pm and 5pm (EST) to the end of 2021 and I hope that you register for one or more.

 The effect of sleep-wake disturbance in relation to cognition and brain degeneration

-This 60 minute webinar is brought to you by Dr Sharon NaismithSynopsis of session: TBC
+This 60 minute webinar is brought to you by Prof Sharon NaismithSynopsis of session:

 Help Disrupt the Isolation Industry